ragsns/javaone-cloudfoundry-hol/ex5/README.md

-#Cloud Foundry on OpenStack Hands-On Labs
+#Cloud Foundry Hands-On Labs

 ##Exercise 5: Scale the Application

 Scaling an application is relatively straightforward.
 However, it's really upto the application to exploit scaling out by effectively using the multiple instances.
 A Queueing application for instance can scale out by adding more workers.

-First, let's scale down the application to 1 instance by using the following command.
+First, let's scale down the application to 1 instance (if there are multiple instances) by using the following command.

 ```
 cf scale -i=1 pcfdemo